-Bayless School District Public Notices - August 2014
+Bayless School District Public Notices - September 2017

-Letter from the Assistant Superintendent Our district is required to inform you of certain information that you, according to The No Child Left Behind Act of 2001 (Public Law 107-110), have the right to know.
+Letter from the Superintendent Our district is required to inform you of certain information that you, according to The No Child Left Behind Act of 2001 (Public Law 107-110), have the right to know.
 Upon your request, our district is required to provide to you in a timely manner, the following information:

 Whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction.